pengwei715/pengwei715.github.io/_posts/2024-02-22-RLHF-PPO-part1.md

 All state-action pairs are explored infinitely many times.

 model-free means know nothing or little thing about MDP

+Value-Based and Policy-Based RL:

+value-based is using the learnt value function. (implicit poli cy, greedy etc) polciY based no value function learnt policy. better convergence properties. can learn stochastic policies

 #### Policy Gradient Algorithms

+- the policy objective functions
+1. start value if we know the distribution of the start state to know the reward
+2. average value
+3. average reward per time-step

+Before the actor-critic, estimated Q value has big variance.
+-Actor-critic
+1. critic: update the value function(action value or state value)
+2. Actor: update the policy params in the direction suggered by the critic.